Charles Lester Leonard: Later career and shift to private practice

 During his time at Penn, Leonard also opened a private X-ray office in Philadelphia's Center City, and he became the director of the X-ray laboratories at Philadelphia Polyclinic and Methodist Episcopal Hospital.
 Leonard was the first American physician to identify kidney stones on an X-ray.
 While he continued to do general X-ray work, he gained a wide reputation for his ability to diagnose kidney stones.

 Leonard used an X-ray system consisting of accumulators and a Ruhmkorff coil with a low-voltage primary winding that excited a self-regulating X-ray tube.
 In 1936, radiologist Percy Brown wrote that Leonard's intricate setup "was a source of great interest and some surprise to his contemporaries, but will amaze radiologists of a later generation who now read of them for the first time."
 Leonard examined more than 300 patients for kidney stones with this technique, and he said he had an error rate of three percent.
 He knew of 45 patients who had been taken to surgery despite no X-ray evidence of kidney stones, and he said that surgeons did not find kidney stones in any of those patients.
 Leonard influenced the surgical management of ureteral stones by showing that the patient was usually able to pass small stones in this area by themselves.

-Leonard was one of the first physicians to work with stereoroentgenography, which used stereoscopy to produce three-dimensional X-ray images that allowed physicians to better determine the anatomic relationships between organs.
+Leonard was one of the first physicians to work with stereo-roentgenography, which used stereoscopy to produce three-dimensional X-ray images that allowed physicians to better determine the anatomic relationships between organs.
 Leonard used the technique to visualize a patient's small intestine.
 He may have been the first American radiologist to define a dosage unit for radiation, though it was not possible to measure dosage at that point.
 Commenting on the possibility of employing radiation therapy, he said that physicians needed to be able to deliver a controlled dose, and the unit should be defined as "the unit quantity of electricity passing across a unit gap in unit time under the influences of radiation at unit distance under standard conditions of barometer and temperature."

 Leonard left Penn in 1902.
 Two things likely contributed to this decision: a busy schedule of other professional responsibilities and the onset of disabling tissue injuries from radiation exposure.
 He was heavily involved in the American Roentgen Ray Society, serving as its president for 1904–1905.
 He hosted a number of physicians at his office in 1905 to discuss their interest in radiology.
 This group became the Philadelphia Roentgen Ray Society, and Leonard was the organization's secretary until he died.
 He served as the American Medical Association (AMA) delegate to several international conferences on radiology, and he was an editor or associate editor for several medical journals.